 Each DVD includes instructions for a try-it-yourself, interactive activity to reinforce the science principles in the video!

 I highly recommend incorporating this series into your pre-trip homeschooling!
+A science teacher has archived 5 of the videos on her YouTube channel (as of June 2026).

 My kids are HUGE fans of Wild Kratts.
 I’m pretty sure they have seen every episode, most more than once.
 When I heard there would be four new episodes all about reptiles this week it seemed perfect for a reptile unit study.
 I had to work Monday and a bit on Tuesday, a public speaking assignment to prepare and present on Thursday, and a gluten free lasagna to cook and deliver for a volunteer lunch on Friday.
 It was a bit of a busy week but we managed to get a good deal of fun and learning done.